Writing a Profile for a Dating Site

 SHORT AND SWEET

 When writing a profile try to keep it short and sweet.
 You don’t need to run through your whole life story.
 Save that for your date – it will give you something to talk about.
 Just write a little about why you are on the site, what you are looking for and a bit about your hobbies.
 In the case of Lovesail.com the members will indicate why they are on the site (dating, friendship or crew) and what they are looking for.
-It may be that they want a serious relationship or perhaps just someone to sail with at weekends on friendship basis.
+It may be that they want a serious relationship or perhaps just someone to sail with at weekends on a friendship basis.
 They will then outline their sailing experience and some of the places they have sailed to and other hobbies or interests.
+The great thing about a niche site like Lovesail is that you already have a common interest.

-When you have finished writing a profile then please proof read it and check for spellings.
-Most software will indicate spelling mistakes so do take the time to check and correct.
-If you can’t be bothered to spend a few minutes checking your profile then what else will you not bother doing?!
+When you have finished writing a profile then please proof read it and check for spelling mistakes.
+Most software will indicate spelling and grammatical errors, so do take the time to check and correct.
+If you can’t be bothered to spend a few minutes checking your profile then what other things will you be lazy about?!

 I know this article is about writing a profile, but photos do go hand in hand with writing a profile.
 Whether we like it or not profile photos are important.
 You are much, much more likely to be viewed if you have a photo on your profile.
 When choosing a photo make sure it is clear and we don’t need to turn our laptop/head around to view it.
 Don’t post pictures where you are in the distance or in a group – and remember to smile!
-If your confidence deserts you at the last minute then at the very least post a photo from your holiday collection, or even from your boat!
-And finally please make sure it’s a recent photo – not one that you’ve unearthed from 10 years ago as that doesn’t help anyone!
+This next one is directed at the gentlemen.
+A selfie of you in your dining room, at night, sitting in your vest is not a good look!
+Put some thought into it, think about the lighting and the background.
+By far the best photos for Lovesail will be the ones of you out sailing.
+If your confidence deserts you at the last minute then at the very least post a photo from your holiday collection, or even your boat!
+And finally please make sure it’s a recent photo – not one that you’ve unearthed from 10 years ago.
+Nothing annoys the members more than if on meeting a prospective date they look nothing like their profile photo.

 Erica Joyce owns and runs Lovesail.com a global dating and social networking site for boating enthusiasts.